input-output-hk/marlowe/docs/marlowe-data.md

 ### Observables

-First, it  needs to _observe_ different kinds of varying quantities including, for example, the current time, the current block number and, random numbers, as well as “real world” quantities like “the price of oil” or “the exchange rate between currencies A and B”.
+First, it  needs to _observe_ different kinds of varying quantities including, for example, the current time, the current block number and sources of random numbers, as well as “real world” quantities like “the price of oil” or “the exchange rate between currencies A and B”.

 As the examples illustrate, observables come both from aspects of the blockchain (e.g. the current block or slot number) and externally.
-In the latter case, it will be necessary to agree between all participants of the contract a trusted oracle or source of information.
+In the latter case, all participants of the contract will need to agree on a trusted oracle or source of information.
 Each instance of such an observable will be observed at a particular time and in a particular context.

 <!--We assume that the system infrastructure ensures that these values are recorded on the blockchain to allow the computation to be repeated for verification purposes.
 -->